mongodb/docs/source/applications/aggregation.rst

 --------

-The MongoDB aggregation framework provides a means to calculate aggregate values without having to use :term::`map-reduce`.
+The MongoDB aggregation framework provides a means to calculate aggregate values without having to use :term:`map-reduce`.
 While map-reduce is powerful, using map-reduce is more difficult than necessary for many simple aggregation tasks, such as totaling or averaging field values.